anandkanav92/NOTES/concepts.md

 	- `how`
 		- It records the performance of the model at resular intervals $y_1,y_2...y_n$.
 These points are used to predict the final performance of the model after many intervals.
 		- It uses set of parametric functions(11) combined linearly to give a single model.
 Each different model i is associated with a weight $w_i$ and additive gaussian noise $N(0,\sigma^2)$
-		- 	The values are predicted using Mon
+		- 	The values are predicted using Markov Chain Monte Carlo (MCMC) inference.
 - Freeze-thaw Bayesian optimization - optional
 -
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1NjE2OTA0NCwtNTQyNDMwNjk0LC0xMT
+eyJoaXN0b3J5IjpbMTg1NTc0MjkxOSwtNTQyNDMwNjk0LC0xMT
 Y0OTkyMTksMTAyNTA1OTYyOSw5NjA5Nzk3LC0xOTY4MjcyNTgz
 LDE4ODM4Mzc5OTksLTQxNzU5OTYwLC0zODEzNzU2MjUsNTQ4NT
 k5MzI5LDg4Mjc1ODU1Ml19